Be Prepared for Any Disaster

 Often, during a power outage, we think that all we need is a good flashlight, but a weather radio is also a must.

 In many emergency situations such as when tornadoes threaten to blow down our homes, the electricity goes out and our television, our normal access to weather information is no longer available.
-I found that the Ambient Weather WR-111B Emergency Solar Hand Crank AM/FM/NOAA Digital Radio, Flashlight, Cell Phone Charger with NOAA Certified Weather Alert & Cables not only supplies me with life and death information, but it also provides me with other amenities such as light and music as well as a way to charge up my cell phone and other electronic conveniences such as my laptop and my kindle.
+I found that the Ambient Weather WR-111B Emergency Solar Hand Crank AM/FM/NOAA Digital Radio, Flashlight, Cell Phone Charger with NOAA Certified Weather Alert & Cables not only supplies me with life and death information but also provides me with other amenities such as light and music as well as a way to charge up my cell phone and other electronic conveniences such as my laptop and my kindle.
 It easily stores in my emergency bag and can even be used at non-emergency times such as at the beach or at a park.

 Have an Emergency Basic First Aid Kit Handy

 A first aid manual in your emergency bag is a must.
 Your first aid kit can be the first aid kit that you use all the time in your home.
-Store your medications in their original containers in it, and be sure that you have at least a four day supply at all times.
+Store your medications in their original containers in it, and be sure that you have at least a four-day supply at all times.
 The best first aid bag is a zippered nylon bag.
 Be sure your first aid kit contains the following items:

 - sunscreen, lip balm, and bug spray